-Division (cutting) of mesh to relieve the tension Removing mesh that has come into the vagina Removal of the vaginal part of the mesh sling Removal of all the mesh sling, including anchors Will I need further surgery later?
-You might need further surgery if mesh comes into the vagina at a later date, or to treat urinary incontinence if that comes back.
-You might need further surgery if mesh comes into the vagina again, or to treat urinary incontinence if that comes back.
-You might need further surgery to treat complications of the removal surgery or urinary incontinence if that comes back.
-You might need further surgery to treat complications of the removal surgery or urinary incontinence if that comes back.
+Removal of mesh that has come into the vagina Removal of mesh from the vagina wall Removal of all of the mesh from the vagina wall and the pelvis Will I need further surgery later?
+You might need further surgery if mesh comes into the vagina again.
+You might need further surgery: if mesh comes into the vagina again to treat complications of the removal surgery if your prolapse comes back.
+You might need further surgery: to treat complications of the removal surgery if your prolapse comes back.
 What if it does not work?
 You could go on to have surgery later to remove part or all of the mesh.
 You could try non-surgical treatments such as specialist physiotherapy, psychological support and pain management.
-You could go on to have surgery later to remove part or all of the mesh.
-You could try non-surgical treatments such as specialist physiotherapy, psychological support and pain management.
-You could have surgery later to try to remove all the mesh.
-But if you had a transobturator sling or a mini-sling it may be more difficult to find and remove the groin parts of the mesh sling if the vaginal portion has been removed.
+You could have surgery later to try to remove all of the mesh, but this may be more difficult if part of the mesh has already been removed.
 You could try non-surgical treatments such as specialist physiotherapy, psychological support and pain management.
 You could try non-surgical treatments such as specialist physiotherapy, psychological support and pain management.